kahole/edamagit/README.md

   - Find out how to deal with status views and other views
   - Dispose of stuff when quit workspace etc..

-## File menu.
-Magit activate menu for a file in the repo

 ## Main menu
   Alle views i magit støtter hovedmenyen
    Burde være DocumentView som sendes rundt!